gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-buildui.md

           }
         }

-    TODO: describe why we load *Element.SRC stuff
+    _**Tip**: to facilitate the usage of webcomponents gwt-polymer-elements maintains a couple of static constants: `Element.TAG` and `Element.SRC`, to avoid memorizing tag names and import paths respectively.

 4. Run the application.

-    Reload the page in your browser and you should see four menu items, you can notice that icons are missing though.
+    Reload the page in your browser, and you should see the four menu items.
+You'll probably notice that icons are missing.
+We’ll fix that in the next step.

     <img class='polymer-tutorial-screenshot' src='images/todo-list-03.png'>

-## Icons and Effects
+## Icons and effects

 1. Import **icon collections**.

-    Because Polymer comes with several icon collections, we have to import the appropriate set before we use it, hence we must wait until they are ready:
+    Polymer comes with several icon collections.
+Before a collection can be used, it has to be imported.
+In this example we’ll be using the Iron set.
+In the code below, we use the `Polymer.importHref` utility method, and wait for the set to load before we run the application.

         package org.gwtproject.tutorial.client;